APEGA Innovation in Education Awards

 How We Choose Recipients

-Recipients of the Innovation in Education Awards are selected by a panel of APEGA staff members and professional members, based on how well the proposed initiative meets the selection criteria.
+Recipients of the Innovation in Education Awards are selected by a panel of APEGA staff members based on how well the proposed initiative meets the selection criteria.

 What constitutes engineering or geoscience?